-A good payment history will be taken into account when considering any remission of penalty.
+A good payment history will be one factor taken into account, in conjunction with one or more of the criteria below, when considering any application for remission of penalty.

 Remission of penalty will be considered in the case of death, illness or accident of a close family member (as defined by Council) as at the due date.